RyanGarciaLI/openGLL/HelloWindow/README.md

 # HelloWindow

-A simple demo project to draw a window with nothing.
+A simple Clion demo project to draw a window with nothing.

 Reference:
 1. https://learnopengl.com/Getting-started/Hello-Window